 Have a question you would like more information on?

-We help businesses safely identify all hidden items in a commercial property that could contain valuable hidden benefit.
+We help businesses safely identify all hidden items in a commercial building that could contain valuable hidden benefit.

 With no exhaustive list of qualifying items, it takes an expert-eye to uncover and identify all eligible items.

-Whatever the goals of your business, we are on your side to help you achieve your dreams.
+Whatever the goals of our business, we are on your side to help you achieve your dreams.

-We provide access to the business finance you need without leaving you feeling like you are chasing rainbows.
+We provide access to the finance your business needs without leaving you feeling like you are chasing rainbows.

 No matter where you are on your business journey, we can help you.

-Hamilton Wood & Company are a leading provider of R&D tax claims for SME’s and larger companies in the UK.
+Hamilton Wood & Company are a leading national provider of R&D tax relief services for SME’s and larger companies in the UK.

-R and D tax credits are a government incentive first introduced in 2001 designed to encourage companies to invest in seeking innovation.
+R&D tax credits are a government incentive first introduced in 2000 designed to encourage companies to invest in seeking innovation.

-Successful R&D claims can present a substantial cash injection to your business.
+Successful R&D tax claims can present a substantial cash injection to your business.